 Most private lenders set a repayment cap at 15 to 20 years and typically don’t offer income-based protections.
 Before refinancing, consider whether you’ll need access to an income-driven repayment plan.
 If you will, then it’s best to wait to refinance your federal student debt.

 The federal government offers several loan forgiveness programs, such as Public Service Loan Forgiveness (PSLF) and Teacher Loan Forgiveness.
 These programs cancel your remaining debt balance after a certain number of years of service.

 Refinancing can save you lots of money over the life of your loan — if it lowers your interest rate.
-Let’s say your loans have an average weighted interest rate of 7% and you have nine years left of repayment.
+Let’s say you owe $30,000 in student loans with an average weighted interest rate of 7%, and you have nine years left of repayment.